dorythecat/StringCompresser/README.md

 65536 works perfectly fine, and in fact, reduces the size of strings to half their size!
 (Technically it reduces by half only strings that have an even length, whilst it does slightly less for odd-length strings, though it's often negligible).

+## 1st-and-three-quarters Iteration - 1114111 is the new 65536
+Turns out, there was an even better number that we can use with Python's char, which is the maximum value allowed for a Unicode code point, which is 1114111 (0x10FFFF).
+This means that now we have a further reduction, in which most strings will be 40% of their original size when encoded, and NO INFORMATION IS LOST :D

+Sure, this is not fully URL-safe, as some (if not most) browsers don't support most of the characters we're using, but, to be honest, that was only a light requirement, and I'm perfectly fine if I have to sacrifice it for a further 10% reduction in size. :3